The Weeknd: Personal life

+Tesfaye has generally sought to keep his personal life out of the public eye.
+During much of his career, he rarely participated in interviews and instead primarily communicated through social media, attributing his reluctance to shyness and insecurities.
+In a 2018 interview with Time, he said that his reluctance to give interviews was largely driven by nervousness, stating that he would feel uncomfortable appearing in a live television interview.
+He has also expressed discomfort with the loss of privacy associated with fame, saying that he often felt as though he was being watched.

-Tesfaye prefers to keep his personal life out of the public eye.
-For the majority of his career until 2025, he refrained from participating in interviews and instead chose to communicate via Twitter, which he attributed to shyness and insecurities.
-He prefers to be interviewed only in rare situations.
-Tesfaye was raised as an Ethiopian Orthodox Christian.
-When asked whether or not he was still religious, he stated to Variety in 2020, "I dunno...everything is a test, and if you are religious or spiritual, you have to go through things."
+Tesfaye was raised in the Ethiopian Orthodox Tewahedo Church.
+When asked in 2020 whether he was still religious, he expressed uncertainty, stating, "I dunno... everything is a test, and if you are religious or spiritual, you have to go through things."